-Attested: ND Magloue, Maglone (or Magloue) where the Praefectus numeri Solentium was based.
+Attested: Magloue, Maglone (or Magloue), in the Notitia Dignitatum where the Praefectus numeri Solentium was based.
 Possibly VIK MAG on inscription RIB899.

 Name origin: Maglo- is well attested as a component of ancient personal names in Britain, and probably meant ‘great’, like its cognates Greek μεγαλο-, English mickle, etc, from PIE *meg- ‘great’, with an adjective suffix similar to –le in English.
 Either –ona or –ove as an ending could suggest a river.